Keio University

 Kanako Harada

-Just as there are Disney hotels at Disneyland and mountain huts in the mountains, why not have an udon inn in the "Udon Prefecture"?
+Just as there are Disney hotels at Disneyland or mountain huts in the mountains, why shouldn't there be an udon inn in the "Udon Prefecture"?
 "UDON HOUSE" was born from that very idea.

 After graduating from university, I joined Rakuten Travel.
-I traveled all over the country while working on consulting for inns and hotels and supporting local government promotions, meeting many people along the way.
-Was what I was doing truly leading to regional revitalization?
-While harboring such doubts, I was struck by the sight of people working on businesses within their local communities.
-Their willingness to take risks and take on challenges seemed more dazzling and cool than anyone else, and I became convinced that this was the path I should take.
-I resigned from Rakuten after nine years of service, moved to Mitoyo City, Kagawa Prefecture in June 2018, and launched the hands-on lodging facility "UDON HOUSE" in October of the same year.
+I traveled all over the country while working on consulting for inns and hotels and supporting promotions for local governments, meeting many people along the way.
+I began to wonder: is what I'm doing truly leading to regional revitalization?
+It was then that I was moved by the sight of people working on businesses within their local communities.
+Seeing them take risks and take on challenges made them look more radiant and cool than anyone else, and I felt certain that this was the path I should take.
+I left Rakuten after nine years, moved to Mitoyo City in Kagawa Prefecture in June 2018, and launched the hands-on lodging facility "UDON HOUSE" in October of the same year.

 At "UDON HOUSE," when you check in, you are handed a rolling pin instead of a key, and a six-hour udon class begins.
 While the dough is resting, you learn about the history and culture of Sanuki udon and its broth, harvest seasonal vegetables at a nearby farm, and eat them together with the udon you made yourself.
 All guests must take this udon class to experience the culture of Sanuki udon and the daily life of the region.